abdelhadi-nofal/code-201/class-01.md

 ***

-## Fundamentals to build a website such as :
+## The Main Fundamentals to build a website :

 1.Who is the Site For?